Staking and Transaction Timing

 Proof of Stake allows coin holders to earn rewards by keeping their wallet online and staking their coins to help secure the network.
 When your wallet successfully stakes a block, you receive newly minted coins as a reward plus any transaction fees included in that block.
-However, these staking rewards come with a maturity requirement that can affect your ability to send transactions immediately.
+(In a traditional sense, think of it like your savings account is earning interest.
+The more money you have, the more interest you earn.)
+However, these staking rewards come with a maturity period requirement that can affect your ability to send transactions immediately.
 This document explains how staking works, why it can delay transactions, and how to manage your staking settings to avoid complications.

 When you earn a staking reward, those newly minted coins and collected transaction fees cannot be spent immediately.
 The network enforces a thirty-block maturity period before staked coins become spendable.
 This security measure ensures that if a staking block becomes orphaned due to a chain reorganization, the coins that would have been created by that block never enter circulation.
 Without this maturity requirement, users could spend coins that might later disappear from the blockchain, creating serious accounting problems.